olga-in-clouds/sec_engineering_exercises/using gdb/Basic commands.md

 `disas <funcion_name>` - to see the assembly code of a function `info reg` - shows the content of registers
 `print $<reg>` - see value in the register
-`print/x $reg` - see the hexadecimal value of the register
+`print/x $reg` - see hexadecimal value of the register

 - Memory
     - `backtrace` - how many stack frames are generated in that stack memory